How Jewish Storytelling Shapes the Religious Imagination

 ABOUT THE SERIES

-Join JTS scholars to explore a selection of stories drawn from ancient, rabbinic, medieval, and modern Jewish literature.
-We will consider the power of shared stories and how they transmit values, norms, culture, and information, bringing Jews together across time and space.
+Join JTS scholars to explore a selection of stories drawn from across ancient, rabbinic, medieval, and modern Jewish literature.
+We will consider the power of shared stories, the unique ways in which they transmit values, norms, culture, and information, and how they can bring Jews together across time and space.